 In a typical year, TheRide's revenues are predictable for the following 12 months.
-Under those circumstances, TheRide can usually be very clear with our communities about exactly what services will be provided and when, starting with a draft budget in August.
+Under those circumstances, TheRide can usually be very clear with our communities about exactly what services will be provided and when.
 However, Fiscal Year (FY) 2021 will not be typical.
-As a result of the COVID-19 pandemic, revenues are unpredictable and rely upon decisions made by outside funders.
+As a result of the COVID-19 pandemic, revenues are unpredictable and depend upon decisions made by outside funders.
 Timing is also a challenge as some outside decisions won't be made until after our normal deadlines have passed.
 Under these circumstances, TheRide is not able to predict revenues with confidence.
 Therefore, we have to be cautious with spending-especially the pace with which services can be restored.
 We know that our communities and riders want a commitment about when services will be fully restored.
-However, our best option is to remain flexible, and restore services as funding levels are confirmed.
+However, our best option is to remain flexible, and restore services after funding levels are confirmed.

-To remain flexible, staff would like to recommend that the Board begin adopting a rolling series of shortterm (4 month) budgets.
-However, our Board is required by law to adopt a 12-month budget before October.
-Therefore, staff is presenting a hybrid approach; a draft 12-month budget with a strong caveat that it is likely to change, and the Board may need to amend it one or more times during the course of FY2021.
-The reader should consider this draft budget to be a starting point, a baseline budget that will likely be adjusted up or down based on future revenues and circumstances.
+To remain flexible, staff would prefer to present a rolling series of short-term (4 month) budgets, however, our Board is required by law to adopt a 12-month budget before October.
+Therefore, staff is presenting a hybrid approach; a recommended 12-month budget with a strong caveat that it is likely to change.
+The Board will likely need to amend it one or more times during the course of FY2021.
+The reader should consider this recommended budget to be a starting point, a baseline budget that will be adjusted up or down based on future revenues and circumstances.

-The largest and most immediate point of uncertainty is the state budget.
-The State of Michigan funds a significant amount of TheRide's operating and capital budgets, and severe cuts to state funding could force us to further reduce services.
-However, TheRide will likely not know the final contents of the State budget until mid or late September 2020.
-Meanwhile, transparency requires us to publish a draft budget in August 2020 with only our best-guess assumptions about the State budget.
-It is possible that the State budget will be finalized too late for staff to adjust our draft budget before the October deadline.
-If this occurs, we may need to ask our Board to adopt an obsolete budget just to meet the October deadline, and then ask them to amend that budget a short time later once staff have been able to adjust for the State's decisions.
+The most immediate and impactful point of uncertainty is the state budget.
+The State of Michigan funds a significant portion of TheRide's operating and capital budgets.
+The final contents of the State budget won't be known until late September or after.
+Meanwhile, state law requires Board adoption of the budget by October 1, and only our best-guess assumptions are available before this deadline.
+The Board may need to adopt an obsolete budget just to meet the October deadline, and amend the budget a short time later once staff have been able to adjust for the State's decisions.
 The State budget is just one example of the uncertainties before us in FY2021; additional pandemic costs, federal funding, university attendance, and many other factors will make FY2021 an unpredictable year.

-As with previous budgets, this draft budget is guided by a strategic business plan-in this case the COVID-19 Recovery Plan-which outlines the strategic priorities which guide the budget.
-This plan is aligned with the Board of Directors' expectations-that TheRide will ensure the safety of employees while maintaining essential mobility needs and preserving the organization's financial strength, provide equitable access to transportation and enhance the environment, and create economic prosperity and guality of life for people in our service area (See Board's Ends Policies, in the Board Policy Manual).
+As with previous budgets, this recommended budget is guided by a strategic business plan-the COVID-19 Recovery Plan-which outlines the strategic priorities which guide the budget.
+This plan is aligned with the Board of Directors' expectations-that TheRide will ensure the safety of employees and the public while maintaining essential mobility needs and preserving the organization's financial strength, provide equitable access to transportation and enhance the environment, and create economic prosperity and quality of life for people in our service area (See Board's Ends Policies, in the Board Policy Manual).

-This FY2021 Draft Budget is the next step in implementing the Recovery Plan and moving toward achievement of these priorities.
+This FY2021 Recommended Budget is the next step in implementing the Recovery Plan and moving toward achievement of these priorities.
 TheRide will gradually be restoring services through pandemic and post-pandemic recovery phases, as identified in the Recovery Plan, throughout the fiscal year.
-A balanced financial plan is presented, which will fund services as they are restored and reshaped to meet evolving community needs during and after the pandemic.
+A balanced financial plan is presented which will fund services as they are restored, and perhaps reshaped to meet evolving community needs, during and after the pandemic.